shankardevy/workboard/README.md

 WorkBoard is an app for learning Next.js.
 In this app, we are implementing the following features:

+Nextjs is a pure frontend app with backend powered by Phoenix api.

 1. Login form on the homepage
 2. Navbar with Logo, Dashboard link, Logout link
 3. Protect all pages except homepage from viewing as anonymous user